Bluebonnet vs Parmer Lane: D vs C in Round Rock ISD

 Overall Rating D (64/100) C (78/100)

-Bluebonnet’s weakest spots are Student Achievement and Closing the Gaps, both earning an F at 51 out of 100.
-Those are the two domains that most directly measure whether students are learning at grade level and whether the school is reaching every student group.
-Parmer Lane posted Cs across the board, which is not exciting but is significantly stronger than what Bluebonnet is delivering.
+Bluebonnet’s weakest spot is Student Achievement, earning an F at 51 out of 100.
+That is the domain that most directly measures whether students are learning at grade level.
+Parmer Lane posted Cs across all three domains, which is not exciting but is meaningfully stronger than what Bluebonnet is delivering, and Parmer Lane even pulled down two TEA distinctions.

-Neither school earned any TEA distinctions.
-But Parmer Lane is at least in the range where a good year could push it into B territory.
+Bluebonnet earned no distinctions.
+Parmer Lane earned two of the six it was eligible for.
+Parmer Lane is at least in the range where a good year could push it into B territory.
 Bluebonnet would need a substantial turnaround to climb out of the D range.

 For the full TEA breakdown on each campus, including rating history and all distinctions, visit the Bluebonnet Elementary school page or the Parmer Lane Elementary school page.